TimCliff/condenser/README.md

 yarn start
 ```

 It will take a few moments to launch.
 Once it says "Application started on port ####", you now have your development front end running at localhost:####, connected to the main public steem blockchain.
+It may output some SQL commands after that too, so you may need to scroll up to verify.
 You don't need to run ```steemd``` locally, by default you will connect to ```ws://node.steem.ws```.
 Use your regular account name and credentials to login -- there is no separate dev login.

 #### Launch (Production)